apache/iotdb/docs/UserGuide/Cluster/Cluster-Setup.md

 3. Disable the swap memory.
 4. Ensure there are no data dir or the data dir is empty before the Node is started for the first time.
 5. Turn off the firewall of the server if the entire cluster is in a trusted environment.
+6. By default, IoTDB Cluster will use ports 22277, 22278 for the ConfigNode and 6667, 8777, 9003, 40010 and 50010 for the DataNode.
+Please make sure those ports are not occupied, or you will modify the ports in configuration files.

 # 3. Get the Installation Package

+You can either download the binary release files (see Chap 3.1) or compile with source code (see Chap 3.2).

 ## 3.1 Download the binary distribution